This is Bitburg !!

 And this was a last minute trip.
 We were based south of Trier and road warrior trips in western Germany when we saw a beer wine festival in the town we were staying Oberemmel and the drink par excellence was the beer of Bitburg!
 So as curious as we are saw a map and realised was not far from us so we went for a visit.
 A nice ride pleasant anecdotes and not bad at all beer.
-This older post I am updating as an introduction to the town in my black and white series, no pictures.
+This older post I am updating as an introduction to the town with one new picture to the blog.
 There is more of it in my blog.
+Therefore, this is my take on this is Bitburg !!
 Hope you enjoy it as I.

 A bit of history I like